Murrell, Seiferth honored at annual SFTC banquet - NewsBreak

 State grant funding to go for water projects in Washington County

 Washington County commissioners recently approved an interlocal agreement with the city of Kingsport regarding grant funding for a public water project in the Deakins Road, Double Springs Road and Hunt Road area.
-The project is part of the Washington County’s continued partnership with area municipal utility systems to extend water...
+The project is part of Washington County’s continued partnership with area municipal utility systems to extend water service...

 Officials say cutting-edge technology paves the way for innovation and new jobs

-Officials with East Tennessee State University say curriculum additions in distillation, synthetic biology and mechatronics engineering are preparing the Northeast Tennessee region for the cutting-edge of new career and job opportunities.
-Earlier this month, Kimberly McCorkle, provost and vice president of academics at ETSU, and David Golden, chief executive officer...
+Officials with East Tennessee State University say curriculum additions in distillation, synthetic biology and mechatronics engineering are preparing the Northeast Tennessee region for the cutting edge of new career and job opportunities.
+Earlier this month, Kimberly McCorkle, provost and vice president of academics at ETSU, and David Golden, chief executive...

 Comments / 0